GramAddict/bot/README.md

 ## I saw there're a lot of similar projects on GitHub, why should I choose this one?
 You're right, there're plenty of other bot solutions.
 Most of them use API requests.
 However, you will get your account banned if you use API (1-30 days)!
-There's also very similar project to this one, yet it's not free and the dev doesn't care about the community much.
-They removed few lines from the core and ask you for subscription plan in order to use those features.
+There's also a very similar project to this one, yet it's not free and the dev doesn't care about the community much.
+They removed few lines from the core and ask you for a subscription plan in order to use those features.
 Furthermore, you don't even know what's the real code during execution - it's crypted.
 And if they are stealing something else?
 Who knows?
 I don't.
 This bot is __free to use__ and __open source__, you won't get charged for few extra lines, __EVER__.
 I'm focused on the community and not on finding ways how to get money out of this project. __I really care about the community__ and every dev should too. 🤗

 ## So this bot does not use API?
 __No__ this bot is working through __adb__ and is powered by __uiautomator2__ which is a testing wrapper for Android devices.
 In fact, your device (or an emulator) is used for doing the botting sh*it.
 That's very secure compared to other botting systems around there.
-I also made it to look as much human as possible.
+I also made it look as much human as possible.
 You can think about the bot as a __stupid__ friend using your phone and doing things for you.
 The example bottom is quite old but will show you what we are talking about.
 <p align="center">
   <img src="https://github.com/GramAddict/bot/raw/master/res/demo.gif">
 </p>

 ## Urra!
 I'll never get banned anymore with this bot!
 No no no, wait! 🤦
-You have to configure the bot for doing things as an human would do.
+You have to configure the bot for doing things as a human would do.
 Do you really spend all the day scrolling on Instagram?
 If yes contact a medic :P
 You don't have to do so many actions or Instagram will block you.
 That appends even if you do that by your hands..
 Have you ever added a lot of people in a row and got blocked for that action?
 Or spamming people with a link in PM?
 __DON'T F*CKING DO THAT__